Falling (2008 film): Release

 The film was premiered in The Gateway Theater on January 18, 2008.
 The film also screened in Beverly Hills Music Hall on August 15, 2008.

 Falling was screened in Camelot Theaters (California) in 2009.
 The film was screened at Sundance Film Festival in 2011.

 The film was officially re-released on April 27, 2012 in Broadway Centre Cinemas in Salt Lake City.

 Reception

 Critical response

-The Los Angeles Times said: "Falling is one of the best pictures of its kind in recent memory", and Dave Wolverton from The New York Times said: "Falling is one of the 5 most powerful films I have ever seen."
+The Los Angeles Times said: "Falling is one of the best small pictures of its kind in recent memory", and Dave Wolverton from The New York Times said: "Falling is one of the 5 most powerful films I have ever seen."

-BoxOffice Magazine gave Falling four stars and said: "An important and indelible work ... impossible to forget.", and Wade Major said: "Dutcher has joined the ranks of the very best independent filmmakers in the world."
+BoxOffice Magazine gave Falling four stars and said: "An important and indelible work, excruciatingly difficult to watch and impossible to forget.", and Wade Major said: "Dutcher has joined the ranks of the very best independent filmmakers in the world."

 Nightcrawler lawsuit

 After the theatrical premiere of Nightcrawler, Richard Dutcher sued its director, claiming Nightcrawler was a rip-off of Dutcher's film, since the main character of both films is a journalist who sells records of crimes and murders to various media, and both films take place in Los Angeles.

 Dutcher's attorney Stephen Silverman stated that Nightcrawler has enough in common with Falling to justify the lawsuit.

 After three years, judge Dee Benson agreed that the two films have some similarities.

 On August 19, 2019, Benson closed the case, saying that similar elements are a necessary ingredient for stringer-themed films, and that the two films are too different to have any major copyright infringement.